 Neither pass includes it (high demand means they control their own ticketing).
 Buy your Van Gogh ticket separately and factor these extra costs into your budget.

-Skip This “Amsterdam Passes”
+Skip This “Amsterdam Pass”

 Frequently Asked Questions Amsterdam City Passes